 It seems that most residential area in Madrid have large communal recycling bins on the side of the street where people can dispose of their waste.
 The yellow ones are for cans, plastic bottles and tetrapak, the blue is for paper and cardboard, the green is for glass bottles and jars (without lids) and the black one is just for general waste.
 Unfortunately there is no stream to enable organic waste to be composted so any paper food packaging waste will end up in landfill / incineration here.
 For more information check out this link on how to recycle in Madrid.

 Most places in Madrid are accessible with the metro, albeit sometimes with a bit of a walk.
 Compared to Dublin we found travelling by metro and buses to be very inexpensive in Madrid.
 Individual journeys cost €1.50 – €2 depending on the distance and a bulk buy of ten journeys on the metro costs just €12.20.
 We got a transport card at the airport which we loaded with ten journey and topped up as we needed this.
 We were advised to do this as you don’t have to work out the price of ticket every time you make a journey on the metro.
-When we were flying home we gave the plastic card to someone just arriving into the country so they didn’t have to use them.
+When we were flying home we gave the plastic card to someone just arriving into the country so they didn’t have to get one.
 I’m not sure if that’s allowed but it sure beats having another bit of plastic floating around the world.

 I loved the number of water fountains around Madrid.
 It’s great to see a country taking the care of it’s citizens seriously.
 Apparently Madrileños rarely buy bottled water, and are actually very proud of the natural water sources that feed their city, which come from deep, pure, underground reserves that have been untouched for millennia (source: Go Madrid).
-I didn’t get around to mapping the ones I found and i can’t find one online but they’re in fairly reasonable numbers if you’re out and about.
+I didn’t get around to mapping the ones I found and I can’t find one online but they’re in fairly reasonable numbers if you’re out and about.